Managed Print Services (MPS) can be the key to reducing print waste and improving your print costs throughout your

 Implementation is custom-tailored to fit the data gathered in the first step.
 The data may show a need for more business office equipment, or for less – it’s all about print usage and efficiency.

 Once a local provider deploys a managed print service solution, it can begin actually managing your print environment.
 This means providing service and supplies as you need them, and to perform ongoing assessments to adapt your print fleet to new business needs as times goes on.

-One of the most important aspects of a Managed Print Services assessment is the fact that it does not end at some pre-defined point.
-In order to continually improve the efficiency of your print fleet, Managed Print Services assessment is an on-going task – you will continue to receive print audit logs showing user behavior and print usage statistics.
+One of the most important aspects of a Managed Print Services assessment is that it does not end.
+In order to continually improve the efficiency of your print fleet, a Managed Print Services assessment is an on-going task.
+You will continue to receive print audit logs showing user behavior and print usage statistics.
 This lets you fine-tune usage to adapt to new business needs as they come up.

 Equipment Power + Utilization = Managed Print Services

 Deploying Managed Print Services means finding the right balance between equipment power and utilization.
-Under-utilized equipment and over-utilized equipment can be rearranged according to the insights gained from comprehensive print audit data.
+For instance, under-utilized equipment and over-utilized equipment can be rearranged according to the insights gained from comprehensive print audit data.

 Your Managed Print Services assessment is the key to unlocking these hidden opportunities to increase document workflow efficiency.
-Beyond simply being a copier service company, an Managed Print Services provider is your partner in controlling document costs while improving the efficiency of day-to-day tasks throughout your business.
+For example, a Managed Print Services provider is your partner in controlling document costs and your copier service company.
+As well as, improving the efficiency of day-to-day tasks throughout your business.

 Learn more about our MPS assessment by speaking with a specialist today!